Forlaie/Decision-Trees-Website/README.md

 ### Introduction ###
 A web-based visualization for Decision Tree Models — specifically the Information Gain calculation aspect.
+This visualization demonstrates information gain calculations for different datasets and different choices of splits, emphasizing how the computation relates to the data.
+Some decisions made in the visualization, for the sake of space and simplicity, is that we are working with 2D data, and that they all fall within a 10x10 grid.
+In terms of user interactivity, users can add or remove datapoints of two different labels: oranges and lemons.
+Users can also choose to place their split horizontally or vertically within the confines of the grid.
 ![{1D942340-F63A-42CB-B2D6-36969757B269}](https://github.com/user-attachments/assets/60729dad-b784-40cb-95a4-b63fe44600e4)

 ### Installation ###
 ```